prkshverma09/languageTeacher/PRD.md

 * **Dynamic Lesson Structure:** Lessons should not be hard-coded.
 They will be stored in a database and fetched by the backend.
 * **Editable Content:** A simple admin interface or a CMS (Content Management System) should allow non-technical users to create, read, update, and delete lessons.
 * **Lesson Components:** Each lesson should be broken down into structured steps or "turns."
-For example:
+Each step must include:
     * `step_id`: Unique identifier for the step.
     * `lesson_id`: Which lesson this step belongs to.
-    * `agent_prompt_b`: The text the agent speaks in Language B (e.g., "Now, let's learn how to say 'hello' in English.").
     * `target_phrase_a`: The word or phrase to be taught in Language A (e.g., "Hello").
     * `expected_user_response`: The ideal response from the user (can be flexible).
+    * `translations`: Object containing translations for each supported conversation language:
+        * `agent_prompt_b`: The text the agent speaks in Language B (e.g., in Hindi: "अंग्रेजी में 'Hello' कैसे कहते हैं?").
-    * `success_feedback`: What the agent says if the user is correct (e.g., "That's right!").
+        * `success_feedback`: What the agent says if the user is correct (e.g., in Hindi: "बहुत बढ़िया!
+'Hello' सही है।").
-    * `failure_feedback`: What the agent says if the user is incorrect (e.g., "Not quite, let's try again.
-The word is 'Hello'.").
+        * `failure_feedback`: What the agent says if the user is incorrect (e.g., in Hindi: "सही उत्तर 'Hello' है। फिर से कोशिश करते हैं।").
     * `next_step_id`: The ID of the next step in the lesson.

+    **Example Structure:**
+    ```javascript
+    {
+      id: 1,
+      lessonId: 1,
+      targetPhraseA: "Hello",
+      expectedUserResponse: "Hello",
+      translations: {
+        en: { agentPromptB: "How do you say 'Hello' in English?", ... },
+        hi: { agentPromptB: "अंग्रेजी में 'Hello' कैसे कहते हैं?", ... },
+        es: { agentPromptB: "¿Cómo se dice 'Hello' en inglés?", ... }
+      },
+      nextStepId: 2
+    }
+    ```

 ---